SecretDwarf/Noteo/README.md

 # MIDI Piano

 This demo showcases the utilization of [InputEventMIDI](https://docs.godotengine.org/en/latest/classes/class_inputeventmidi.html) to create a captivating piano experience controlled by a MIDI device.
-Noteo has been tested and proven compatible with a Yamaha MX88.
+It has been tested and proven compatible with a Yamaha MX88.

-In addition to MIDI control, Noteo introduces an innovative multiplayer simulation using the Footlocker Web Console.
-Players can engage with each other in a collaborative musical experience.

-## Project Details
+### Piano Project Details

 - Language: GDScript
 - Renderer: GLES 2